Who can you turn to when you get stuck?

 - You're looking for a silver bullet, or instant solution (and aren't prepared to devote the necessary time and attention to learn new things)

-- You are unwilling to share your experiences or try to help others
+- You're reluctant to share your experiences and/or try to help others

 Can I ask for help if I'm stuck on a technical problem?